-Larry Sinnott, AIA, LEED AP BD+C, architect and principal (CFO, CTO), is our lead on sustainable design and product selection.
+Larry Sinnott, AIA, LEED AP, architect and principal (CFO, CTO), is our lead on sustainable design and product selection.
 He has experience in mixed-use, multi-family and single-family design.
 His strong interest in urban design led him to work as an activist in the Sound Transit station location at Roosevelt and the SR 520 Montlake/western approach design.
 Larry also has a background in commercial and residential construction.

-Master of Architecture, University of Washington
+Master of Architecture, with Urban Design Certificate, University of Washington

 Laurie Allison Wilson

 Laurie Allison Wilson is a principal architect with 30 years of experience.
 She offers design and technical expertise in a broad range of residential and commercial projects.
 In 2010, she founded the Cities for All Project, a design consortium focused on innovations in green technology and affordability.
 Laurie has presented her research around the connections between African architecture and African-American culture to numerous organizations in Seattle.

 Omnia Ibrahim, Associate and Architectural Designer has 7 years of experience in Architecture and Regional Planning, and a rich background in Art and Urban Design.
 With dual master’s degrees in Architecture and Regional Planning, as well as a Certificate of Metropolitan Design, she is experienced in complex mixed-use housing, commercial, institutional and recreational projects.
 She has facilitated many community visioning workshops and has collaborated with government, non-profits and private developers on Transit-Oriented Design projects.
 She has specific interest in inclusive designs – bringing culture and diversity to community projects.